WestBigDataHub/dotvideochallenge/tutorials/action_preservation_gaze_estimator/README.md

 ## Run locally using Jupyter Notebook

 In order to run Jupyter locally it is recommended to first install [Anaconda](https://www.anaconda.com/).
-The instructions can be found at this link: https://docs.anaconda.com/anaconda/install/windows/.
+The instructions can be found at this [here]( https://docs.anaconda.com/anaconda/install/windows/).

 Once you have installed Anaconda it can be used to install Jupyter Notebook using the command `conda install -c conda-forge notebook`.
 Once installed, jupyter notebook can be run with the command jupyter notebook from the desired directory.